-Nor/ma is one of Budapest's coolest craft bakeries, serving the usual suspects of contemporary international bakery staples like cardamom buns and filled croissants.
-And sourdoughs of course: If you glance behind the counter, you can watch as beautiful loaves of rye, oat, and whole wheat breads emerge from the electric oven.
+Nor/ma is a hip craft bakery in Budapest serving the usual suspects of contemporary international bakery staples like cardamom buns and filled croissants.
+And sourdoughs of course: If you glance behind the counter, you can watch as beautifully crusted loaves of rye, oat, and whole wheat breads emerge from the electric oven.

-Happily, the morning pastries also include two local favorites: the túrós batyu, a soft bun stuffed with a generous portion of sweet-tart cottage cheese (túró), and kakaós csiga, a delicious chocolate roll.
-Feel free to eat them on the premises if you can find an open seat from the few that's available by the window.
+The morning pastries include two local favorites: the túrós batyu, a soft bun stuffed with a generous portion of sweet-tart cottage cheese (túró), and kakaós csiga, a delicious chocolate roll.
 Nor/ma's moniker is a portmanteau of "Nordic" and "Magyar," inspired by the time the Hungarian owners spent in Copenhagen to study and research Scandinavian breads and pastries.
 Nor/ma has another location with more seating on the Buda side of the city.